 The library is at two locations: the Naturalis Library and the Botanical Library.
 Together, these locations hold one of the largest collections of scientific, taxonomical and paleontological literature in the world.
 We cater for everyone interested in researching biodiversity, geodiversity and evolution.
 We also manage the library collection of the Netherlands Entomological Society.
 The library is almost 200 years old and contains around 200,000 books, journals, drawings, prints and many other archived materials.
-Once Naturalis completes its rebuilding operations in late 2018, the two library collections will be combined into a single new collection.
+Once Naturalis completes its rebuilding operations mid 2019, the two library collections will be combined into a single new collection.

 You can find all the publications we hold by searching N=Library.

 Our shelves contain everything ever thought of by biologists and geologists

 The Naturalis Library specialises in publications on zoology, geology and palaeontology.
 As the museum is currently being renovated, the Darwinweg 2 library location will be closed to the general public until mid 2019.
 This library collection is temporarily being stored in a depot, where, unfortunately, we cannot receive visitors.
 However, we continue to offer our services relating to this collection.
 See Extra Saturday opening hours below.

 The Botanical Library, which used to be part of the National Herbarium Netherlands in Leiden, contains a huge collection of botanical literature and drawings.

 The Botanical Library at Nieuwenhuizenweg 19 in Leiden is open on weekdays from 10.00 to 16.30.
 You are advised to contact us before visiting.

 Extra Saturday opening hours